 Many creators find the wintertime not conducive to photography or videography and for some, it may have been months since picking up the camera.
 With the spring flowers already starting to bloom in some areas, let’s look at some ways to get back in the game and make even better content.

 This sounds overly simple, but I am always surprised to see folks using their shirt or sleeves to clean their very expensive lenses.
 The risk of creating micro scratches is very high, even with lenses having superior micro coating.
 Filters, which are built to a lesser standard are even more susceptible.
-A LensPen consists of a retractable soft brush to help remove physical dust and grit and a carbon impregnated soft tip.
+A LensPen consists of a retractable soft brush to help remove physical dust and grit, and a carbon-infused soft tip.
 It aids in removing fingerprints, grease and particles floating in the air that will cause loss of contrast, flaring and other image impacting problems.
 The LensPen is inexpensive and other people tend to borrow them, so I recommend getting a few and burying them in your camera bag.
 And stop using your shirt.

 Figure 1: A LensPen.
 Easy as pie.

 I say to all my students that if you don’t have gaffer tape in your bag, you are missing a key accessory.
 Gaffer tape comes in black, white and a green that is allegedly chroma key green but really isn’t.
 Get a roll of black, and then tear off several strips 8 to 12 inches long.
 Gaffer tape leaves no residue and can be reused several times.
 I tape strips to the upper legs of my tripod, and inside the lid of my camera bags.
 I will also wrap strips around the outside of my lens hoods where it fits.
 This way, I always have gaffer tape with me, without having to carry the entire roll.
 Gaffer tape can be used to hold things in place, as well as out of the way, in a non-destructive manner while you make images.